“I’ll just google it…”

 Algorithms Change – So Must Your Search Engine Optimization (SEO) Strategy.

-All skilled SEO providers keep track of what is happening in the world of search – how Google, Yahoo, Bing and others are tweaking their user experience – and then modifying the way they provide SEO accordingly.
+All skilled SEO providers keep track of what is happening in the world of search – how Google, Yahoo, Bing, and others are tweaking their user experience – and then modifying the way they provide SEO accordingly.

 Over the years, we have found attempts at cheating Google is simply wasted effort.
 Regardless of your industry, budget, or goals, the best SEO strategy is one that focuses on quality content that is unique, fresh, and appreciated by your site’s visitors.
 Gone are the days of stuffing 20 keywords into a landing page to game a search result.

 There are literally thousands of SEO strategists out there each professing their own mechanism to game Google.
 We’re not here to pass judgment on them or their strategies.
 However, we are quite certain that all would agree no SEO strategy can be successful without quality, well-written content.
-Yes, content remains King.
+Yes, the content remains King.

 The “health” of your website can change with every major or minor Google algorithm change.
 For that reason, we recommend you have an independent expert audit your website each year.